jishan0908-boop/5G_Notes/README.md

 # 5G_Notes
 About , wireless communication and how it works

-# Chapter 1 : Standardization
+# Chapter 1 : The 5G System
+# 1. Standardization

 The motive to make the standardization of techonolgy was come , because of some difficulties , like : 1.
 It was tough for any one if he or she tarvel to differnt country and found differnt technologies .
 2. It was expensive also that to coop-up with other country technoloy .
 Because of these problems , we have to come=up with the ideas of standardization which  helps to bring the nations togethere.